Tailwind CSS Tips Every Developer Should Know

 You should now see the correct pixel values when you hover over the classes after changing the setting.

 Maintaining a clean and organised codebase is essential for any development project.
-One useful feature that improves code clarity, especially when working with Tailwind, is automatic class sorting.
+One useful feature that improves code clarity, especially when working with Tailwind CSS, is automatic class sorting.

 There is also a VS Code extension called Headwind which does basically the same thing but has a different ordering system.
 I used it for a while before I found out about the Prettier plugin.